 Adults - Jump-start your education, life and career by getting your GED in Kentucky

-The nationally recognized GED® test offers you an opportunity to earn a GED® test credential.
-The GED® test is five tests that show you have the same level of knowledge as graduating high school seniors in reading, writing, math, science and social studies.
+The nationally recognized GED® test offers you an opportunity to earn a Kentucky high school equivalency diploma aligned with current high school standards (including grade 12 standards) and career- and college-readiness expectations.
+The GED® test is four tests that show you have the same level of knowledge as graduating high school seniors in Reasoning Through Language Arts, Mathematical Reasoning, Science, and Social Studies.

 Step 1 - Make sure you qualify

 To take the GED® test in Kentucky, you must:

 - Be 19 or have reached the legal age of withdrawal in the local school district where you live and be withdrawn for at least 90 days.

 - Pass GED Ready™, the official practice test.

 Step 2 - Contact a local adult education center

 Lots of help is available to help you prepare for the GED® test.